Diversity index: Gini–Simpson index

 The Gini-Simpson Index is also called Gini impurity, or Gini's diversity index' in the field of Machine Learning.
 The original Simpson index λ equals the probability that two entities taken at random from the dataset of interest (with replacement) represent the same type.
 Its transformation 1 − λ, therefore, equals the probability that the two entities represent different types.
 This measure is also known in ecology as the probability of interspecific encounter (PIE) and the Gini–Simpson index.
 It can be expressed as a transformation of the true diversity of order 2:

 The Gibbs–Martin index of sociology, psychology, and management studies, which is also known as the Blau index, is the same measure as the Gini–Simpson index.

 The quantity is also known as the expected heterozygosity in population genetics.

 Berger–Parker index

-The Berger–Parker index equals the maximum p_{i} value in the dataset, i.e., the proportional abundance of the most abundant type.
+The Berger–Parker index, named after Wolfgang H. Berger and Frances Lawrence Parker, equals the maximum p_{i} value in the dataset, i.e., the proportional abundance of the most abundant type.
 This corresponds to the weighted generalized mean of the p_{i} values when q approaches infinity, and hence equals the inverse of the true diversity of order infinity (1/^{∞}D).